tailcallhq/tailcall/tests/execution/graphql-conformance-http-011.md

 skip: true
 ---

+# Test scalars and remote directives.
 Skipped because Tailcall does not parse the scalar type correctly into a string.

-# Test scalars and remote directives

 ```graphql @config
 schema